-Our team of Seed Production Specialists partner with skilled Canadian growers to produce the highest quality native seeds.
-Western Canada is known for its pure and carefully-protected production region, so you can have confidence in our seed.
+At BrettYoung, our team of Seed Production Specialists partner with skilled Canadian growers who bring decades of experience producing the highest quality native seeds.
+Western Canada is known for its pure and carefully-protected production, so you can have confidence in our seed quality.
+Our high quality standards, agronomic support and in-house seed lab provide grower support to produce the best purities and germination.

-Our global reach extends well beyond our borders into the United States, Europe, China and other major markets providing assurance that native seeds are marketed quickly and at top dollar.
+Our global reach extends well beyond our Canadian borders into the United States, Europe, China and other major markets providing assurance that native seeds are marketed quickly and at top dollar.

-Reach out to your regional Seed Production Specialist if you are interested in growing or marketing native seeds with us.
+Reach out to your area Seed Production Specialist if you are interested in growing native seeds and other forage grasses with us.